Malizma333/line-rider-web-guide/pages/quickstart.md

 ## Sidebar

-This is the sidebar page.
+This is the sidebar page with the settings tab open.

 <img alt="The audio and multirider settings fields" src="{{site.baseurl}}/assets/labeled-quickstart-settings.png" width="200" style="border: 2px solid gray">